yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![A screen that shows the commit of azure-pipelines.yml.
 The Save and run button is highlighted.](images/stepbystep/media/image74.png "Save and run")

-    By default, **Commit Message** will be populated for you but you may change this.
+    By default, **Commit Message** will be populated for you, but you may change this.
 Select the **Save and run** button at the bottom of the screen to commit the pipeline changes to your master branch.

 14. The build process will immediately begin and run through the steps defined in your new *azure-pipelines.yml* definition file, and the screen will refresh to show you the build process executing, in real-time.